 Colleges want to admit students who are a fit for their campus and community, as well as their classrooms.
 Thus, articulating who you are, and what you value, becomes ever more important.
 A key way for students to develop this ability is by sharing their interests with adults and asking for feedback when appropriate.

 One of our students found it helpful to talk to her Chemistry teacher about summer programs to confirm an interest in engineering.
 Our athletic recruits chatted with coaches to express their interest in being scholar-athletes, and some realized small, liberal arts colleges might be a great option.
-Talking with adults early and often paved the way for these students to express themselves clearly when writing application essays, talking to admissions officers, and attending alumni interviews.
+Talking with adults early and often paved the way for these students to express themselves clearly when writing application essays, speaking with admissions officers, and attending alumni interviews.

 The more opportunities our students seized to get to know themselves, the easier it became to prioritize their wants and needs for their college choice.
-Finding a best fit isn’t magical; it’s methodical, and it can be done.
+Finding a best fit isn’t magical, it’s methodical, and it can be done.